About Contact

 Aggregate Density by Type

 Different aggregate materials have different densities, which affects how many tons you need per cubic yard.
-Set the density field in the calculator to match your specific material:
+Base materials below are compacted-in-place figures - the right basis for tonnage, since you order by weight to fill a compacted volume.
+Loose decorative materials (pea gravel) are loose figures.
+Set the density field in the calculator to match your material:

 MaterialDensity (lb/ft³)Density (kg/m³)Tons per Cubic Yard